oneeve8/kobble-data/content/Tutorial2.md

 If you want to be able to easily share and store your information, you will want to opt for a GitHub account.

+A public GitHub account is free.

+A private GitHub account has a small fee.

 Another way to share your channels and tracks is to create your own *Follow Me* Markdown file.

 Just create a Markdown file with a list of all the channels that you want to share and include their links.